Pricing Novel Goods: Model

-There is a single indivisible object.
-The buyer has a private valuation $\theta$ in the interval $[0,1]$ for the object.
-The seller has a private cost $\omega$ in the interval $[0,1]$ for delivering the object, but learning this cost takes time.
-Both have a common discount factor $\delta \in (0,1)$.
-Delivering the object takes time and can only happen one period after the parties agree to trade.
-Both agents are risk-neutral.
-We assume that $\theta$ has a distribution $F$ with an almost everywhere (a.e.) positive density $f$ while $\omega$ has a distribution $G$ with an a.e. positive density $g$. \footnote{Our results can be generalized to a setting where $\theta$ and $\omega$ are distributed over arbitrary intervals, as long there is a non-empty intersection between such intervals.
-Using the $[0,1]$ interval greatly simplifies the exposition.} We denote with
+\paragraph{Environment.} We consider a standard bilateral trade problem, where the seller has a single unit of an indivisible good available for sale to a buyer.\footnote{It is equivalent to a procurement problem with appropriate relabeling.} The buyer has a private type $\theta \in \Theta=[0,1]$, which represents his valuation for the object, while the seller has a private type $\omega \in \Omega=[0,1]$ that represents her valuation of the object.\footnote{Our results can be (with appropriate adjustments) generalized to a setting where $\theta$ and $\omega$ are distributed over arbitrary intervals, as long there is a non-empty intersection between such intervals.
+Using the $[0,1]$ interval simplifies the exposition.} There are two time periods $\tau \in \{0,1\}$: trade can be agreed at time 0 or at time 1, but if it is agreed at time 1, payoffs for both players have a common discount factor $\delta \in (0,1)$.